Equivariant K-theoretic enumerative invariants and wall-crossing formulae in abelian categories: Introduction

 Importantly, the {\it homology} groups where these classes live have very different functoriality properties than, say, Chow groups.
 While Borel--Moore-type homology theories have only proper pushforwards and flat pullbacks, Joyce's construction crucially relies on the arbitrary pushforwards present in homology.

-The goal of this paper is to port Joyce's constructions back into the language of Borel--Moore-type homologies, in particular into a dual of {\it equivariant algebraic K-theory}.
+The goal of this paper is to port Joyce's constructions into (a dual of) {\it equivariant algebraic K-theory}.
 K-theory is a multiplicative refinement of ordinary cohomology, and equivariance allows for powerful tools such as localization with respect to a torus $\sT$ acting on $\fM$, so e.g. $X$ may now be quasi-projective; see \cite{Okounkov2017} for a salient introduction.
-To accomplish this goal, we introduce two new ingredients which may also be of independent interest. \begin{itemize} \item We define the {\it equivariant operational K-homology} group $K^\sT_\circ(\fM)$ of an algebraic stack; this is approximately the dual of the K-group $K^\circ_\sT(\fM)$ of $\sT$-equivariant perfect complexes on $\fM$, with a finiteness condition, and serves as our K-theoretic analogue of $H_*(\fM;\bQ)$.
-Besides having arbitrary pushforwards, it is also the natural home for ``universal'' K-theoretic enumerative invariants, namely functions $\sZ_\alpha(\tau)$ which take a perfect complex on $\fM$ (e.g. a tautological bundle), tensors it with the virtual structure sheaf of $\fM^{\sst}_\alpha(\tau)$ whenever it exists, and pushes forward to the base.
+To accomplish this goal, we introduce two new ingredients which may also be of independent interest. \begin{itemize} \item We provide axioms defining a suitable but rather abstract notion of a {\it commutative operational equivariant K-homology theory} $\bfK^\sT_\circ(-)$ for algebraic stacks $\fM$ with $\sT$-action; such theories behave like the dual of the K-group $K^\circ_\sT(\fM)$ of $\sT$-equivariant perfect complexes on $\fM$, with a finiteness condition, and serves as K-theoretic analogues of $H_*(\fM)$.
+Besides having arbitrary pushforwards, they are also natural homes for ``universal'' K-theoretic enumerative invariants, namely functions $\sZ_\alpha(\tau)$ which take a perfect complex on $\fM$ (e.g. a tautological bundle), tensors it with the virtual structure sheaf of $\fM^{\sst}_\alpha(\tau)$ whenever it exists, and pushes forward to the base.
+For practical use, especially in wall-crossing, we provide a ``concrete'' instantiation $K_\circ^\sT(-)$ such a K-homology theory.

-\item We define and put the structure of an {\it equivariant multiplicative vertex algebra} on $K^\sT_\circ(\fM)$, and generalize Borcherd's construction \cite[\S 4]{Borcherds1986} to induce a Lie bracket on a certain completion $K^\sT_\circ(\fM^{\pl})^\wedge$.
-This is our analogue of the ordinary vertex algebra structure on $H_*(\fM;\bQ)$ and induced Lie bracket on $H_*(\fM^\pl;\bQ)$ \cite[\S 4.2]{Joyce2021}.
+\item We define and put the structure of an {\it equivariant multiplicative vertex algebra} on $\bfK^\sT_\circ(\fM)$, and generalize Borcherd's construction \cite[\S 4]{Borcherds1986} to induce a Lie bracket on a certain quotient $\bfK^\sT_\circ(\fM)^\pl$, related but not necessarily equal to $\bfK^\sT_\circ(\fM^\pl)$.
+This is our analogue of the ordinary vertex algebra structure on $H_*(\fM)_\bQ$ and induced Lie bracket on $H_*(\fM^\pl)_\bQ$ \cite[\S 4.2]{Joyce2021}.
 Equivariance and multiplicativity means that the vertex operation now has poles over the torus $\sT$.
 In particular, the OPE of two fields $A(z)$ and $B(w)$ has poles at $z/w = t_i$ for a finite number of equivariant weights $t_i$ which may depend on $A$ and $B$, in contrast to the ordinary case of poles only at $z - w = 0$. \end{itemize} With these two ingredients in hand, Joyce's construction of \eqref{eq:homology-semistable-invariants} proceeds almost verbatim to give K-theoretic classes